Last edited: March 2019

-Especially in case of larger systems or when it is hard to provide all the necessary information, the solar water pumping company might visit the site.
+Especially in case of larger systems or when it is hard to provide all the necessary information.
+This means the solar water pumping company might visit the site.
 Subsequently, they will use the gathered input to come up with a system design.
 Due to the complexity of the calculations, the company would normally use specialized design system to make the design.

-Based on the design a quotation will be created.
+Based on the design they will draw up a quote.

 Step 5 – Comparing quotations

 Comparing different quotations can be tricky.
-You will need to pay close attention to the system design in order to understand whether all the input variables are used properly.
-One company might somehow tweak the design and promise 30% more water pumped, however, before you find out whether the system actually performs as expected you have probably already paid the system.
+You will need to pay close attention to the system design in order to understand whether the use of all the input variables is proper.
+One company might somehow tweak the design and promise 30% more water pumped.
+However, before you find out whether the system actually performs as expected you have probably already paid the system.

 Step 6 – Installation

 Normally the solar company will start preparations for the installation after receiving a down payment.
-Please note that not all materials are stocked by solar companies in Ghana.
-Some companies stock the solar water pumps and controllers in East Africa, however, since there are so many pump combinations it might be tricky.
+Please note that not all materials are in stock at solar companies in Ghana.
+Some companies stock the solar water pumps and controllers in East Africa.
+However, since there are so many pump combinations it might be tricky.
 Since the solar water pumping system is not particularly heavy, it can easily be flown in.
 This means that an installation can normally start within a few weeks after the down payment.

-After installation, ensure that you are given a proper explanation of the whole system and that the relevant people are training in the daily operation and maintenance of the system.
+After installation, ensure that you get a proper explanation of the whole system.
+Also make sure the relevant people are training in the daily operation and maintenance of the system.

 Step 6 – Remote monitoring

 For larger systems and for systems which have a critical function it is strongly recommended to ensure that the performance of the system is monitored.
-This ensures that both you and the solar water pumping company which installed the system can regularly check whether the system is behaving according to expectation.
+This ensures that both you and the installer of the solar water pumping system can regularly check whether the system is behaving according to expectation.
 If there is no internet, you can often still monitor the system locally by using a monitoring device.
 With monitoring it is possible to: